David-Ernst/WaveGrid/README.md

  - the **density** of your particle field in particles per meter
  - the **resolution** of your simulation in pixel per meter

+### Help & Feedback
+You are very much welcome to message me if there are any problems or if you'd like to leave feedback.